Are You Neglecting Your Dishwasher?

 Now that you have loosened up and washed down every part of the inside of your dishwasher, it’s time to run another cycle to get everything rinsed thoroughly and ready to use again for your dishes.

-- Repeat these steps every few months to keep your dishwasher cleaning its best.
+- Repeat the steps above every few months to keep your dishwasher cleaning its best.

 - Check whether your dishwasher has a Cancel or Drain button on the door’s control panel.
 If so, push the button after every cycle completes.
 This will clear all the water from the drain hose.
 This, like regular maintenance, is a good habit to form as it removes any sitting water in the hose.
 It also allows you to test the relay and pump on a dishwasher.
 If you can hear the dishwasher drain, those components are working correctly.